liip/LiipImagineBundle/README.md

  - `data_loader` - override the default data loader
  - `controller_action` - override the default controller action
  - `format` - hardcodes the output format (aka the requested format is ignored)
+ - `route` - optional array with `pattern` and `requirements` key.
+Used to pass variables like width/height in URI.
+Refer to *Routing* section for more information.

 ## Built-in Filters